mlanza/ai-literacy/201/03-brain.md

 You may think you’re just sending a sentence when you press Enter, but in reality, the app around the model (like ChatGPT) is assembling much more: your recent conversation, your past clarifications, even relevant documents or tools you’ve activated.
 That full bundle is handed to the model as one long string of text.
 It’s that bundle — not the interface, not the chat history — that the model actually sees.

 This is why the *quality* of the payload matters.
 It’s the sole input the model uses to generate its response.
 If key context is missing, the model won’t “know” to ask.
 If the prompt is vague, the answer will be vague.
-The LLM doesn’t intuit your needs — it computes based on what’s there.
+The model doesn’t intuit your needs — it computes based on what’s there.

 Now, there are two common ways to arrive at a strong payload: